Nebraska Liberty Bell replica

 Bill Bell and Liberty Bell replica #48 left Brooklyn for his home state, stopping as infrequently as possible along the way.
 The savings bond drive was to start in a few days on May 15—with or without them.

 Bell’s route through his home state was planned out stop-for-stop, and his schedule was tight.
-In about six week’s time, the tour would visit 80 towns in an effort to sell $11,285,000 in savings bonds by the fourth of July—about $9 per Nebraskan.
+In about six week’s time, the tour would visit 80 towns in an effort to sell $11,285,000 in savings bonds by July 4—about $9 per Nebraskan.
 Chairmen in each county would run the drive, and their quotas were dialed in down to the penny.

 With the drive on the line, Nebraskans stepped up and did their part, as did the rest of the country.
 When the U.S. Savings Bond drive of 1950 concluded, Americans had given 110% of the budgeted quota.